Grate-Oracle-Lewot/GrateCrystal/README.md

 - Move lists in https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/data/battle/ai updated.
 Most notably, "useful moves" now consists only of moves with decent base power, 100% accuracy, no type that's immune to them, and no drawbacks like (re)charge turns or recoil.
 Spore is also on there due to being the best status move.

 - AI_BASIC now discourages status moves if the player has a Substitute (important since Substitute is once again a universal TM).
+Additional conditions added to AI_Redundant to avoid other bad decisions.

 - AI_STATUS now discourages Leech Seed if the player is a Grass type, and no longer discourages Sleep moves based on nonexistent type immunities.
 It also encourages status moves, including Leech Seed and Confusion-inducing moves, if the player is storing energy with Bide.